Passports in California

 - You are a minor under 16 years of age.

-- You were previously issues a U.S. passport when you were under 16 years of age or more than 15 years ago.
+- You were previously issued a U.S. passport when you were under 16 years of age or more than 15 years ago.

 Passport Acceptance Facilities